mwermelinger/kattis-guide/exhaustive.md

   the temperature on days n and n+2?

 - [Heir's Dilemma](https://open.kattis.com/problems/heirsdilemma) (14 LOC):
-  Count how many 6-digit PINs are divisible by each of their digits.
+  Count how many 6-digit PINs have distict digits and are divisible by each of their digits.